Zjx01/Zjx01/README.md

 - 👋 Hi, I’m @Zjx01
 - 👀 **NICE TO MEET YOU **
-- 🌱 I studied Biomedical Informatics in Zhejiang University and University of Edinburgh Institute (ZJE)
+- 🌱 I studied Biomedical Informatics in Zhejiang University and University of Edinburgh Institute and pursued further study in University of Michigan-Ann Arbor.
-- 💞️ I like image analysis and website development
+- 💞️ I like image analysis
 - 📫 How to reach me: you can contact me through my email 318011435@zju.edu.cn